thomasverelst/dynconv/classification/README.md

-# DynConv
+# DynConv - classification

-This repository contains the implementation of DynConv ( [https://arxiv.org/abs/1912.03203](https://arxiv.org/abs/1912.03203) ) on classification.
+This repository contains the implementation of DynConv ( [https://arxiv.org/abs/1912.03203](https://arxiv.org/abs/1912.03203) ) on classification (CIFAR-10 / ImageNet).
 For simplicity, the code on classification does not include CUDA optimization for faster inference.
 To get that part, check the code on human pose estimation ( [https://github.com/thomasverelst/dynconv/tree/master/pose](https://github.com/thomasverelst/dynconv/tree/master/pose) ).
 This version just masks out spatial positions (e.g. similar to other works like Spatially Adaptive Computation Time).

 ## Installation
 ### Requirements
 The main requirements of this work are:
-> Python 3.6
+> python 3.6
-> PyTorch 1.2
+> PyTorch 1.2 with torchvision 0.4

 These can be easily installed by creating a Conda environment.
 Otherwise look up instructions on how to install CuPy.

+     conda create -n dynconv python=3.6 -c conda-forge -c pytorch

+Install Pytorch 1.2:

+    pip install torch==1.2.0+cu92 torchvision==0.4.0+cu92 -f https://download.pytorch.org/whl/torch_stable.html

-    conda create -n dynconv python=3.6 pytorch=1.2 torchvision cupy tensorboardX=1.6 -c conda-forge -c pytorch The other requirements (matplotlib, tqdm, numpy...) can be installed using pip:
+The other requirements (matplotlib, scipy...) can be installed using pip:

     pip install -r requirements.txt